-Sensory language is an incredibly important part of setting the scene and inspiring the reader to let their imagination fill in any missing pieces in literature.
-Sensory imagery is created through descriptions that make scenes feel real and tangible.
+Sensory language is an essential part of setting the scene and inspiring the reader to let their imagination fill in any missing pieces in literature.
+Sensory imagery is a literary device that’s created through descriptions that make scenes feel real and tangible.
 When reading this kind of imagery, one should find themselves imagining what something looks like, smells like, sounds likes, or even tastes like.

 Explore Sensory Language

 Sensory imagery is the use of language to create images that appeal to the reader’s senses.
 These images use the reader’s auditory senses, scent (like a pungent smell) as well as sound, touch, and taste to make a place, person, event, or another part of a story, seem real through the skilled use of sensory imagery.

 Readers can suspend their disbelief and, for the time they’re reading, feel as though they’re part of another world.
 The images a writer creates through the use of sensory words could be anything from a description of a loud siren to the feeling of a cat rubbing against a character’s leg.
 Imagery is also connected to the ways bodies move through space, emotions such as fear or anger, and sensations such as hunger or lust.
 Explore some examples of sensory writing below.

 In this beautiful Thomas Hardy poem, the poet writes about his emotions following his wife’s death.
 This is one of several poems that are focused on the same topic.
 It’s quite emotional and moving.
 Here are a few lines from the poem that uses sensory details to make the scene feel more real:

 Clouds spout upon her

 Her who but lately